EmergentOrder/onnx-scala/README.md

 This allows for dynamic graph structure, in which the execution itself defines the graph, similar to PyTorch and Tensorflow Eager.
 The trade-off made for this flexibility is that the underlying ONNX backend can no longer optimize the full graph, and the boundary-crossing at each operation results in additional overhead.

-#### Tracing mode

-In this mode, we construct the ONNX model to be executed on the fly, in memory and then execute it all at once on the backend.
-We thus recover some of the performance we sacrificed in fine-grained mode, at the cost of losing support for dynamic graph structure (because we don't get outputs for individual ops).
-This mode will allow for export of your from-scratch or generated-but-customized ONNX models.
-This mode is a work-in-progress.

 ## Project Details

 Automatic differentiation to enable training is under consideration (ONNX does not provide facilities for training).